 - His nametag in the manga, however, with some difficulty, reads "Avondale Napyeer".
 Some have taken it as the Doctor's name.

-- Case Closed, the American dub of Detective Conan, gave the local Absent-Minded Professor Dr Agasa a German accent and his first name in both the dub and English manga was changed to Herschel.
+- Detective Conan, the American dub of Detective Conan, gave the local Absent-Minded Professor Dr Agasa a German accent and his first name in both the dub and English manga was changed to Herschel.

 - Dr. Heinz Schneider from El Cazador de la Bruja, who decoded the Witch Species genome.

 - Subverted with Herr Doktor Kenzo Tenma from Monster who is a Japanese doctor working in Düsseldorf.
 And all other doctors in this series are German.

 - Jungle wa Itsumo Hare nochi Guu: According to stuff Haré found laying aournd in his office, Doctor Clive may have studied in Germany.